wkd48632/wkd48632/README.md

 ### Zen
 ```
 P != NP.
 So all programs are born sick and your life has meaning.

 I want to get rid of technical and productive obstacles.
 I want humans to work for humans.
 Humans will study combinations that make chicken taste better.
 Humans will study how to comfortably pet a cat.
 Humans will study how can respect each other.
+As an art, not a boring work.
 My project will help with that.

 Destiny is beckoning.
-God, allow me to do this
+God, allow me to do this!
 ```

 ### Languages available